haohanyang/n8n-nodes-userless-reddit/README.md

 ## Installation

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.
-Install with the package name `n8n-nodes-userless-reddit`.
+In the GUI, install with the package name `n8n-nodes-userless-reddit`.

+You can also install manually.
+Check [docker-compose.yaml](./docker-compose.yaml) for details

 ## Credentials